 A5 = fraction of total area for which runoff will be collected and retained on site with no direct discharge to surface waters.

-(B) A jurisdiction may modify the equation for Rv to allow the application of additional runoff coefficients associated with land surfaces not identified in this subsection.
-The Department must be notified in writing whenever an additional runoff coefficient is used.
+(B) A jurisdiction may modify the equation for Rv to allow applying additional runoff coefficients associated with land surfaces not identified in this subsection.
+DEQ must be notified in writing whenever an additional runoff coefficient is used.
 The use of additional runoff coefficients must be based on scientific data.
-The jurisdiction must discontinue use of an additional runoff coefficient if the Department objects to its use in writing within ten days of receiving notification;
+The jurisdiction must discontinue using an additional runoff coefficient if DEQ objects to its use in writing within ten days of receiving notification;

 (C) The stormwater quality control facilities must be designed to meet the removal efficiency specified in paragraph (A) of this subsection for a mean summertime storm event totaling 0.36 inches of precipitation with an average return period of 96 hours;